Voilett-Roze/asus/Installing-and-running-openSSH-on-Merlin.md

 If listening ports are changed, expect to see "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" messages, when connecting for the first time, and edit the (client side!) `~/.ssh/known_hosts` accordingly.

 Alternatively, on the client, edit `~/.ssh/config` to connect to port 2222, via a "Host" declaration.
+Or be lazy and inefficient by just using `ssh -p 2222` every time.

-Now, I've got sshd (openssh) running on port 22, and dropbear running on port 2222, just in case.
+Now, I've got sshd (openssh) running on port 22, and dropbear running on port 2222, just in case I need it.

 #### Next, changes need to survive reboots.